Address & Contact

 Churches

-The impressive pilgrimage church of St. Oswald in the village centre of Seefeld was first mentioned in historical documents in 1263.
-After the legendary "Hostienwunder" of 1384, it became one of the most famous pilgrimage sites in Tyrol: According to legend, Oswald Milser is said to have demanded a larger host (blessed wafer) from the Grenzfeste Schlossberg at the Holy Mass than for the "common leader".
-The host, willingly handed over by the priest, turned blood-red and the stone on which he knelt, as well as the heavy altar stone, sank abruptly into the ground.
-The imprint of the hand, which still desperately wanted to hold on to the stone slab of the church altar, is clearly visible there to this day.
+Willingly handed over by the priest, the host turned blood-red, and the stone on which he knelt, as well as the heavy altar stone, sank abruptly into the ground.
+The imprint of the hand, which desperately tried to hold on to the stone slab of the altar, is still clearly visible today.